Be Prepared for Outages

 - If someone in your household works from home, the use of battery backups (uninterrupted power supplies) might be something to consider.
 The battery backup would provide some time to protect work on desktop PCs.

 - Limit freezer and refrigerator door openings during power outages.
-For extra insulation, wrap freezer in blankets or secure dry ice so items will stay frozen longer during a spring or summer outage.
+For extra insulation, wrap the freezer in blankets or secure dry ice so items will stay frozen longer during a spring or summer outage.
 Click the link below for tips on how to keep food safe during and after an outage.

 - Portable generators are useful when temporary or remote electric power is needed, but they can be hazardous.
 View the portable generator safety sheet to learn how to use generators safely.